 - The grinder and ring saw are available for use.
 Please dispose of the waste appropriately.
 See the Glass Arts Studio Safety Procedures

 8:00 am – 10:00 pm

-- BARN members may use the Glass Studio during Open Access hours provided they have been approved by the Glass Studio (see the Open Studio Use Approval link) and provided a class or Open Studio is not in session.
+BARN members may use the Glass Arts Studio during Open Access hours provided they have been authorized by the Glass Arts Studio and provided a class or other activity is not in session.
 Studio use is limited to the specific areas and equipment to which the BARN member has been authorized to access.

 - If your work needs to be fired in the kiln, fill out the proper paperwork .
-Leave your work on the shelf (Note: you may wish to access the bulletin board link for sharing the GL-24 kiln which reduces the cost).
+Leave your work on the shelf.

 - Toolboxes are available for your use.